oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Suggested milestones:**
 1. In the backend, remove the need for the conversion step so that the creator just needs to record and upload (rather than the current flow of record, convert to MP3 at 128kpbs, then upload).
 Implement all backend functionality needed (domain, controllers) for the translation dashboard.
 Update the backend rights management to allow for a new role that allows direct edit access to the translation dashboard but not the rest of the exploration.
 1. Implement the frontend for each translation dashboard.
 This dashboard should list all the different pieces of text that need translation, and allow the creator to record translations directly via the browser/device they're using.
 The dashboard should be mobile-friendly and should include indicators that show where translations are missing/flagged, as well as a progress bar to indicate the completeness of the lesson's translations.
 1. Make it possible to bulk-upload translations, so that contributors working with a desktop can record all their translations, put them in a folder, and upload the folder.
+(Some creators prefer this workflow.)

+**Notes:**
+* The proposal should explain the user flow for how somebody would contribute an audio translation(s).
+Note that, if multiple audio translations are contributed, there would need to be a way to associate each audio translation with the specific hint, feedback, content, etc. it corresponds to.
+* A stretch goal would be to hash translations by the translated text, so that they can be automatically reused.
+(This is because some feedback text, like "No, that's not correct", is often repeated.)
+However, this isn't a requirement for successful completion of the project.

 ### Crowdsourced audio translations

 **Aim:** On Oppia, learners can listen to audio translations while playing through an exploration.
-Often, however, a creator does not have the means to create certain audio translations on their own.
-The goal of this project is to provide a way for anyone to contribute audio translations to an exploration.
+Often, however, a lesson creator does not have the means to create certain audio translations on their own.
+The goal of this project is to provide a way for _anyone_ to contribute audio translations to an exploration.
 This project is different from the "lesson translation dashboard" project, in that the focus here is on making the translation process more globally accessible so that many people can contribute incrementally to it.

 **Skills/Knowledge required:**
 * UX design